Academic Integrity Policy

 The University reserves the right to withhold or withdraw degrees, honors, or awards, due to violations of the Academic Integrity Policy.

 Suspension involves withdrawal of enrollment privileges for a specified period of time and ordinarily carries with it conditions which must be met for re-enrollment.
 Suspended students are not permitted to live or board in University facilities or approved student organization housing (i.e., facilities owned by the University and leased to a student organization.)
 Re-enrollment after a suspension requires that the student apply to the Executive Director for Academic Initiatives and Integrity, or designee, at the close of the imposed period for a determination of whether they have met the conditions of their re-enrollment.
 Students suspended may not receive credit for University work completed by distance or in residence at another university without prior permission from the Provost or designee.
-Records of suspension are maintained indefinitely.
+Records of suspension are maintained indefinitely and noted on the student's transcript.

 Expulsion is a permanent dismissal from the University.
-These records are maintained indefinitely.
+These records are maintained indefinitely and noted on the student's transcript.